butchwarns/ncurses_Cellular_Automaton/README.md

   2. Run `build.sh` to compile the program

 **Windows:**
-  - On Windows the configuration and build scripts need to be updated to create a VSCode project or similar.
+  - On Windows the configuration and build scripts can to be updated to create a VSCode project or similar.
   - **TODO** *add installation isntructions for Windows users.*

 **Linux:**